nadrojisk/PythonIDS/project2-copy.md

 A host based IDS is an intrusion detection system that is run on the computers on the network.
 The opposite of a host based IDS is a network based IDS where the IDS is instead run on the network switches / routers.
-The downside for a host based IDS is, for a switched network, an IDS will only be able to see traffic destined to or from the host it is running on.
+The downside for a host based IDS on a switched network, is that the IDS will only be able to see traffic destined to or from the host it is running on.
-Since it a switched network the switch will only forward packets to the intended ports.
+Since in a switched network the switch will only forward packets to the intended ports.
-If it was a hub network, or the switch was configured to have a trunk then a host based IDS would be able to see all the traffic on the network.
+If it were a hub network, or the switch was configured to have a trunk, then a host based IDS would be able to see all the traffic on the network.

-### 3. Behavior IDS
+### 3. Behavioral IDS

 Analyzes traffic using a *known baseline*.
 If the traffic is not close to this baseline the traffic will be flagged.
-An example would be if a network is known to only have FTP traffic but for some reason there is now packets using SSH and SFTP traffic it should be flagged.
+For example- if a network is known to only have FTP traffic, but for some reason there are now packets using SSH and SFTP traffic, then the packets should be flagged.
-Of course in this example a user could have spun up a box that uses SSH or SFTP but since the baseline is used to seeing only FTP it is abnormal traffic.
+Of course in this example a user could have activated a box that uses SSH or SFTP, but since the baseline is accustomed to seeing only FTP, then it is abnormal traffic.

 ### 4. Anomaly IDS

 Attempts to find abnormal *protocol* activity.
 Protocols adhere to strict guidelines, most are defined in RFCs.
-If for instance, there is traffic on a network that shows a protocol not adhering to its normal activity it should be flagged.
+If for instance, there is traffic on a network that shows a protocol not adhering to its normal activity -it should be flagged.
-This is different from a behavior IDS because it is focused on *protocol* activity while behavior is focused on looking at what is *normal* for a network.
+This is different from a behavioral IDS due to it being focused on *protocol* activity; behavioral is focused on looking at what is *normal* for a network.

 ### 5. Signature IDS

 Searches network traffic for **specific patterns**.
 Malicious traffic usually has telltale signs, and if these *signs* are seen in packets they should be flagged as malicious.
-If for instance it is known that a recent strain of a popular malware communicate with a server **www.bad_malware.com** on port **8080** then any packets destined to this address and port should be flagged.
+If it is known, for instance, that a recent strain of a popular malware communicates with server **www.bad_malware.com** on port **8080** -then any packets destined for this address and port should be flagged.

 ### 6. Heuristic IDS

 Uses algorithms or *simple rules* to determine compromise.
-Can combine signature, anomaly, and behavior tactics.
+Can combine signature, anomaly, and behavioral tactics.
-For example it would be odd for a single IP to scan multiple different ports with a payload of zero data.
+For example, it would be odd for a single IP to scan multiple different ports with a payload containing zero data.
-A simple rule could check and see if a unique IP has more than 20 unique destination ports plus using the signature of length zero data packets.
+A simple rule could check to see if a unique IP has more than 20 unique destination ports, while additionally using the signature of zero-length data packets.
-If this rule is triggered one can assume it is malicious.
+If this rule is triggered, one can assume it is malicious.

 ### 7. NMAP